You are currently browsing the archives for the On the Web category.

 1. Staying in touch and up to date the minute with your friends

-2. Following big-time celebrities like Oprah, Jimmy Fallon, Al Gore, Britney Speakers, and you name ‘em!
+2. Following big-time celebrities like Oprah, Jimmy Fallon, Al Gore, Britney Spears, and you name 'em!

 3. Keeping up with the news way faster than traditional print and TV media (ie; Iran Elections).